-If you want your back pummeled you should consult our best massage chair ranking, while our general best massager guide covers a range of use cases.
-But if you've decided to give your toes a treat, read on for our pick of the best foot massagers 2021.
+If you're after similar treatment for your back, take a look at our best massage chair ranking, while our general best massager guide covers a range of use cases.
+But if you've decided to give your toes a treat, read on for our pick of the best foot massagers 2022.
 We explain what each has to offer, their pros and cons, and the most important details you need to know to make your decision.

 - Treat yourself with one of the best oil diffusers